-AUT 139 This course is a study of the proper selection, care, and use of tools and eq uinment including proper use of service and reference manuals and guides. шритент, AUT 161 Introduction to Automotive Maintenance 1-0-1 This course is an introduction into automotive maintenance.
-Topics will inc tool usage, shop safety, fluid service, tires, basic electrical and automotive theory.
-2,0000 AUT 211 Advanced Brakes 1-6-3 This course is a study of four wheel anti-lock brakes and rear anti-lock brake es, includin operation of system, diagnosis, service, and repair.
-Prerequisite: AUT 111 , AUT 222 Four Wheel Alignment 1-3-2 This course is a review of alignment angles and adjusting procedures used in four wheel alignment, including the use of four wheel alignment equipment.
-Pre erequisite: AUT 124 AUT 231 Automotive Electronics 3-3-4 This course includes the study of solid state devices, microprocessors and c complete diagnostics using the latest available equipment.
-Prerequisite: AUT 131 AUT 241 Automotive Air Conditioning 2-6-4 This course is a study in the principles of refrigeration, operation, and testing procedures to determine the cause of malfunction, servicing or repairing by y approved methods.
+AUT 159 Tools, Equipment & Reference Manuals 2-3-3 This course is a study of the proper selection, care, and use of tools and ec including proper use of service and reference manuals and guides. quipment, AUT 161 Introduction to Automotive Maintenance 1-0-1 This course is an introduction into automotive maintenance.
+Topics will inc tool usage, shop safety, fluid service, tires, basic electrical and automotive theory. , AUT 211 Advanced Brakes 1-6-3 This course is a study of four wheel anti-lock brakes and rear anti-lock brak es, including operation of system, diagnosis, service, and repair.
+Prerequisite: AUT 111 4 2 2 AUT 222 Four Wheel Alignment This course is a review of alignment angles and adjusting procedures used 1-3-2 wheel alignment, including the use of four wheel alignment equipment.
+Pro- AUT 124 erequisite.
+AUT 231 Automotive Electronics 3-3-4 This course includes the study of solid state devices, microprocessors and complete diagnostics using the latest available equipment.
+Prerequisite: AUT 131 AUT 241 Automotive Air Conditioning 2-6-4 This course is a study in the principles of refrigeration, operation, and testi procedures to determine the cause of malfunction, servicing or repairing b y approved ALIT 245 methods.
 Emphasis is on special tools, equipment, and safety procedures.
-AUT 245 Advanced Engine Performance 2-9-5 This course includes "hands-on" diagnostics, including an in-depth study at the oscilloscope in diagnosing engine performance problems.
-Prerequisite AUT 262 Advanced Automotive Diagnosis and Repair 2-6-4 This course is an advanced study of the proper diagnostic and repair proce required on newer computerized automobiles, including scan tools and dig litai AUT 268 multimeter operation.
-Prerequisites: AUT 245 Special Topics in Automotive 2-3-3 AU1 200 This course covers special subject matter, new technology, new testing equ diagnostic routines.
-Prerequisite: AUT 275 припент, ан ALIT 270 SCWE in Automotive Technology 0-20-4 A01 270 This course includes supervised on-the-job training in an approved business firm, or industrial facility related to the automotive industry.
-Prerequisite: A courses and permission of the Instructor , AUT 275 Alternate Technology Vehicles 2-3-3 This course is the study of vehicles powered with gasoline engines in comb other non-gasoline power systems.
-Hybrid, Fuel Cell, compressed gases an diesel/bio-diesel and Homogeneous Charge Compression Ignition (HCCI) t will be covered in this course.
-Prerequisite: AUT 231 0, BAF 101 Personal Finance 3-0-3 This course includes the practical applications of concepts and techniques u sed in managing personal finances.
-Major areas of study include financial planning], budgeting, credit use, housing, insurance, and retirement planning.
-Prerequ iisite: RDG 032, RWR 032 and MAT 031 with a grade of "C" or better.
-BIO 101 Biological Science I -3-4 This course is the first of a sequence introducing biology.
-Topics include the method, basic biochemistry, cell structure and function, cell physiology, cel reproduction and development, Mendelian genetics, natural selection, evo lution, and ecology.
+Advanced Engine Performance 2-9-5 701 240 This course includes "hands-on" diagnostics, including an in-depth study a the oscilloscope in diagnosing engine performance problems.
+Prerequisite AUT 262 Advanced Automotive Diagnosis and Repair 2-6-4 This course is an advanced study of the proper diagnostic and repair proce required on newer computerized automobiles, including scan tools and dig gital multimeter operation.
+Prerequisites: AUT 245 AUT 200 Special Topics in Automotive This course covers special subject matter, new technology, new testing equ 2-3-3 diagnostic routines.
+Prerequisite: AUT 275 aipment, and AUT 270 SCWE in Automotive Technology 0-20-4 This course includes supervised on-the-job training in an approved busines s, service firm, or industrial facility related to the automotive industry.
+Prerequisite: A II AUT courses and permission of the Instructor AUT 275 Alternate Technology Vehicles 2-3-3 This course is the study of vehicles powered with gasoline engines in comb other non-gasoline power systems.
+Hybrid, Fuel Cell, compressed gases ar diesel/bio-diesel and Homogeneous Charge Compression Ignition (HCCI) t will be covered in this course.
+Prerequisite: AUT 231 BAF 101 Personal Finance 3-0-3 This course includes the practical applications of concepts and techniques u managing personal finances.
+Major areas of study include financial planning budgeting, credit use, housing, insurance, and retirement planning.
+Prerequ uisite: RDG DIO 101 032, RWR 032 and MAT 031 with a grade of "C" or better. -3-4 BIO 101 Biological Science I This course is the first of a sequence introducing biology.
+Topics include th method, basic biochemistry, cell structure and function, cell physiology, cel reproduction and development, Mendelian genetics, natural selection, evo ecology.
 Prerequisite: RDG 032, RWR 032 with a grade of "C" or better.